TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Please do not fill in the checkbox if you did not complete the project development task
 TODO: You may check a checkbox if you completed the task for any of the three projects

+#### Issue Tracker in GitHub

+- [] Discussed one or more issues in the GitHub repository for a project
+- [] Created one or more issues in the GitHub repository for a project
+- [] Resolved one or more issues in the GitHub repository for a project

+#### Pull Requests in GitHub

-- [] Reviewed one or more pull requests in the GitHub repository for the project
+- [] Reviewed one or more pull requests in the GitHub repository for a project
-- [] Created one or more pull requests in the GitHub repository for the project
+- [] Created one or more pull requests in the GitHub repository for a project
 - [] Discussed one or more pull requests in the GitHub repository for the project
+- [] Made commits to a pull request that was approved for merger to the main trunk
 - [] Made commits to a pull request that was ultimately merged to the main trunk
-- [] Discussed one or more issues in the GitHub repository for the project
-- [] Created one or more issues in the GitHub repository for the project
+- [] Merged one or more pull requests to the main trunk of a project's GitHub repository

+#### Class Participation

-- [] Participated in the demonstration of a feature during a laboratory session
+- [] Regularly participated in the demonstration of a feature during a class session
-- [] Participated in the class discussions about project development
+- [] Regularly participated in the class discussions about project development
+- [] Assisted the project development team in the prioritization of engineering tasks
 - [] Completed all of the documentation and reflection tasks in this document
-- [] Gave an overall assessment for the prior module of the course
-- [] Made suggestions for improvement of the next module in the course

 ### Project Development Reflection